BhallaLab/moose/docs/source/install/install.rst

 Mac OSX
 ^^^^^^^^

-MacOSX support for moose-gui is not complete yet.
+MacOSX support for moose-gui is not complete yet because moose-gui depends on PyQt4 but that world has moved onto PyQt5 (See the status here: https://github.com/BhallaLab/moose-gui/issues/16).
 However, the python-scripting interface can be installed on OSX using ``homebrew``
 ::
     $ brew tap BhallaLab/moose
     $ brew install moose